 What Happens When You Come in for a Cleaning?

 A regular dental checkup is one of the most important steps to maintaining your oral health.
 If you’re not seeing your dentist on a regular basis, you’re putting yourself at risk for experiencing oral health complications like periodontists and cavities.
 Prevention is the best medicine and your dentist can help you prevent those things from happening through regular checkups.
 So, what exactly can you expect from a regular cleaning?
 It’s not as intense or complicated as some dental procedures, but it’s just as important.
-When you come into our office, you’ll typically work with two different dental professionals—the dental hygienist and the dentist.
+When you come into Denver dental office, you’ll typically work with two different dental professionals—the dental hygienist and the dentist.

 What to Expect from the Hygienist